noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-14-best-practices-version-control.md

 Some principles of software management and review are true across all workflows.
-These are presented first; for more details on possible workflows in Github, see "Github workflow" section below.
+These are presented first; for more details on possible workflows in GitHub, see "GitHub workflow" section below.

 1. The `master` branch is always stable.
 To ensure stability, a combination of automated testing and manual review needs to be